 The caution came out again on Lap 120 for fluid on the racing surface.
 In an effort to save tires for later in the race, Kerr told Armstrong to stay out and take advantage of the wave around to gain a lap back to the leaders.
 The field restarted on Lap 125 with Armstrong in 27th, three laps down.
 The race stayed green over the next 50 laps, and the WinField Ford improved over the run, gaining four positions.

 A wreck on Lap 175 put the field under caution.
-Armstrong came to pit road under the yellow for four fresh tires, fuel and a wedge adjustment to help with grip in the corners.
-Armstrong restarted 25th on Lap 180.
+Armstrong came to pit road under the yellow for four fresh tires, fuel, and a wedge adjustment to help with grip in the corners.
+Armstrong restarted the 25th on Lap 180.
 In true Bristol fashion, there were four cautions for wrecks over the next 45 laps.
 Armstrong remained on track in the 25th position over this period.
-On Lap 210, the race was red flagged for just over 10 minutes to fix damage to the SAFER barrier from a hard wreck in Turn Three.
+On Lap 210, the race was red-flagged for just over 10 minutes to fix damage to the SAFER barrier from a hard wreck in Turn Three.
 The No. 43 restarted in 25th on Lap 215, five laps down.
 The race stayed green over the next 60 laps.
 The final caution fell on Lap 281.
 Kerr called the WinField Ford down to pit one last time, taking four scuff tires and fuel.
-The pit crew helped Armstrong gain two positions on pit road, restarting in 23rd.
+The pit crew helped Armstrong gain two positions on the pit road, restarting on the 23rd.
 The field took the green flag on Lap 288.
 Armstrong maintained the position until the checkered flag flew and finished in 23rd.
-Armstrong improves one spot in the Championship Points Standing to the 14th position.
+Armstrong improves one spot in the Championship Points Standing in the 14th position.